2-vector bundles: Introduction

 In this paper, we develop a theory of 2-vector bundles.
 Just as a vector bundle over a manifold $X$ is a collection of vector spaces (the fibres), together with information on how these fit together to a bundle structure, a 2-vector bundle will be a geometric object whose fibres are 2-vector spaces.
 Here, a 2-vector space is an object of a delooping bicategory of the category of vector spaces, i.e., a symmetric monoidal bicategory such that the endomorphism category of the monoidal unit is equivalent to a vector space category.

-In this paper, we take this bicategory to be the category of finite-dimensional algebras, finite-dimensional bimodules and intertwiners over $k=\R$ or $\C$, and denote this bicategory by $\twoVect_k$.
-In fact, we work throughout with the larger category $\stwoVect$ of \emph{super} 2-vector spaces, where algebras and bimodules are $\Z_2$-graded and all intertwiners are grading preserving; this is crucial for several applications we have in mind.
-There are many other possible choices, see the Appendix of \cite{Bartlett2015} for a \quot{bestiary of 2-vector spaces}.
-For example, one may take Kapranov-Voevodsky 2-vector spaces \cite{kapranov1}, for which Baas, Dundas, and Rognes proposed a definition of a \quot{charted 2-vector bundle} \cite{baas1}.
+In this paper, we choose a certain bicategory of finite-dimensional algebras, finite-dimensional bimodules and intertwiners over $k=\R$ or $\C$, which we denote by $\twoVect_k$.
+In fact, we work throughout with a larger bicategory $\stwoVect_k$ of \emph{super} 2-vector spaces, where algebras and bimodules are $\Z_2$-graded and all intertwiners are grading preserving; this is crucial for several applications.
+The idea to consider algebras as 2-vector spaces was brought up by Schreiber in discussions at the n-Category Caf\'e \cite{Schreiber2006,Schreiber2007}, also see \cite[\S A]{Schreiber2009} and \cite[\S 4.4]{schreiber2} for early references advocating this point of view.
+There are many other possible (mostly \quot{smaller}) choices, see the Appendix of \cite{Bartlett2015} for a \quot{bestiary of 2-vector spaces}; e.g., Kapranov-Voevodsky 2-vector spaces \cite{kapranov1}.
 Another round of examples comes from various flavors of linear categories.
-In particular in the context of TQFTs, a frequently used model for 2-vector spaces are linear finitely semisimple abelian categories.
-From this point of view, 2-vector bundles would be bundles of such categories, but we found it difficult to see how this idea can be realized in detail.
+In particular, in the context of TQFTs, a frequently used model for 2-vector spaces are linear finitely semisimple abelian categories.
+Our reason to use the algebra/bimodule model of 2-vector spaces is that it is, for the most part, straightforward to turn algebras and bimodules into bundles.
+Another reason is that many of the examples we have in mind are of this form.

-In this paper we stick to finite-dimensional algebras and bimodules.
-There is a natural notion of smooth bundles of super algebras and bimodules, and corresponding families of intertwiners.
-Given a manifold $X$, we therefore define a bicategory $\prestwoVectBdl_k(X)$ of super algebra bundles, with bimodule bundles as 1-morphisms and families of intertwiners as 2-morphisms.
-This gives a presheaf of bicategories on the site of smooth manifolds.
-However, just as vector bundles form a stack, we require 2-vector bundles to form a 2-stack.
-Such a 2-stack can be obtained from a presheaf by applying the plus construction of Nikolaus and Schweigert \cite{nikolaus2}; we therefore define super 2-vector bundles by applying the plus construction to the above mentioned presheaf:
+In our previous article \cite{Kristel2022} we have described how to turn (finite-dimensional) algebras and bimodules into algebra \emph{bundles} and bimodule \emph{bundles} over smooth manifolds, in such a way that a bicategory $\sAlgBdlbi_k(X)$ is obtained.
+The composition in $\sAlgBdlbi_k(X)$ is the relative tensor product of bimodule bundles over an algebra bundle.
+The well-definedness of such a tensor product does not come for free and depends crucially on the admitted class of bimodules and the conditions one imposes for their local triviality.
+Our article \cite{Kristel2022} describes and solves these issues.
+In \cite{Kristel2022} and in the present work, we stick to \emph{finite-dimensional} algebras and bimodules; in our subsequent article \cite{StringRep} we also consider versions with von Neumann algebras.